Morning, Thursday, 26th April 2018

 THIS EVENT IS CPD CERTIFIED

-Bringing together stakeholders with key policymakers from across the sector, this seminar will discuss the Government’s proposed plans to reduce the cost of energy bills and ensure the market works in the interests of customers.
+This seminar will discuss the Government’s proposed plans to reduce the cost of energy bills and ensure the market works in the interests of customers.

 Further sessions are expected to discuss the range of technology options available to manage energy and reduce usage including the wider use of smart-meters that continue to be rolled out, as well as other methods such as the reduction of network access charging and a wider assessment of how the UK energy market operates and conducts business in the consumer interest.